-People who have tried to define loyalty usually approached it from one of two different directions- attitudinal and behavioral.
-The attitudinal loyalty implies that loyalty is a state of mind.
+People who have tried to define loyalty usually approach it from one of two different directions- attitudinal and behavioral.
+Attitudinal loyalty implies that loyalty is a state of mind.
 This means that a participant is “loyal” to a brand or an organization if they have a positive, preferential attitude toward it.
-In terms of attitudes, increasing a participant’s loyalty is virtually equivalent to increasing the participant’s preference towards your brand.
+In terms of attitudes, increasing a participant’s loyalty is virtually equivalent to increasing the participant’s preference toward your brand.
 It is closely tied to satisfaction, and any organization wanting to increase loyalty should concentrate on improving its product, its image, or other elements of the customers’ experience.
-The behavioral definition of loyalty, on the other hand, relies on a customer’s actual actions, regardless of the attitudes or preferences that underly that specific behavior.
+On the other hand, the behavioral definition of loyalty relies on a customer’s actual actions, regardless of the attitudes or preferences underlying that specific behavior.
 Loyalty is concerned with the “re-purchase” activity, regardless of any previous attitudes or preferences (Peppers and Rogers, 2015).
 Although each of these directions is valid, they have different implications and lead to very different strategies for businesses.

 Customers thrive on recognition and sharing their experiences.
 The All Digital Rewards team has found that rewarding those types of customer behaviors delivers a well-rounded, three-dimensional experience.